List of ultras of North America

 All elevations in the 48 states of the contiguous United States include an elevation adjustment from the National Geodetic Vertical Datum of 1929 (NGVD 29) to the North American Vertical Datum of 1988 (NAVD 88).
 For further information, please see this United States National Geodetic Survey note.
 If a summit elevation or prominence has a range of values, the arithmetic mean is cited.

+Distribution

+The majority of ultra-prominent peaks are in western North America (especially Alaska, Yukon, and British Columbia), as well as a sizeable minority of peaks along the coast of the southern half of Greenland and the northeastern part of Nunavut.